RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts.md

 -   cycles: The total number of steps to be performed in the monte carlo simulation.
 The lowest scoring accepted pose will be output by the mover
 -   repeats: The total number of repeats of the monte carlo simulation to be performed. if repeats \> 1, the simulation will be performed the specified number of times from the initial starting position, with the final pose selected.
 -   temperature: The boltzmann temperature for the monte carlo simulation.
 Temperature is held constant through the simulation.
 The higher the number, the higher the percentage of accepted moves will be.
 5.0 is a good starting point.
 "Temperature" here does not reflect any real world units.
--   initial\_perturb: Make an initial, unscored translation away from the starting position.
+-   initial\_perturb: Make an initial, unscored translation and rotation.
 Translation will be selected from a random uniform distribution between 0 and the specified value (in angstroms).
-This is mostly useful for benchmarking
+Additionally, the ligand will be randomly rotated 360 degrees around each of the x, y, and z axes.
+Large values are useful for benchmarking to scramble the starting position, and small values are useful for docking rod-like ligands in narrow pockets, where the Monte Carlo nature of the protocol may not allow for end-over end ligand flipping.
 -   rmsd: The maximum RMSD to be sampled away from the starting position. if this option is specified, any move above the specified RMSD will be rejected.

 #### Translate